A fan’s guide – the club from early doors to today

 Picking up from an equally incredible late run to avoid relegation in 2014-15, the Foxes under Claudio Ranieri had remained consistent over the winter of 2015-16.
 Scoring in a record-breaking 11 straight Premier League games, striker Jamie Vardy made a mockery of his recent non-league past while Algerian winger Riyad Mahrez both provided and notched spectacular goals.
 Ever-present keeper Kasper Schmeichel was also instrumental in a record of only three defeats all season.

-5000-1 outsiders at the start of the season, Leicester’s was an improbable victory, celebrated with blind opera singer Andrea Bocelli blasting out Nessun Dorma to a packed crowd silenced into attention by Ranieri.
+Considered 5000-1 outsiders at the start of the season, Leicester accomplished an improbable victory, celebrated by having blind opera singer Andrea Bocelli blast out Nessun Dorma to a packed crowd silenced into attention by Ranieri.
 Having partied all week since their title win was confirmed, City still overran Everton in their last home game of the season.

-Tragically, the billionaire Thai owner who had overseen Leicester’s astonishing success, Vichal Srivaddhanaprabha, was killed in a helicopter crash as he was leaving the pitch of the King Power Stadium in October 2018.
+Tragically, the billionaire who had overseen Leicester’s astonishing success was killed in a helicopter crash as he was leaving the pitch at the King Power Stadium in October 2018.
 His son Aiyawatt took over the running of the club.

-With Vardy still prolific and an impressive Harry Maguire at centre-back, Leicester continued to be difficult to beat until another revival under Brendan Rodgers.
+With Vardy still prolific and Harry Maguire impressing at centre-back, Leicester continued to be difficult to beat until incoming manager Brendan Rodgers brought more silverwar

 Mahrez may have been sold to Manchester City for £60 million but City had a swiftly improving James Maddison and Belgian international Youri Tielemans.
 In the top three until the spring 2020 shutdown, Leicester were the surprise package of 2019-20, just falling off the pace after the restart.